.17 HMR: Availability

 Cartridges for .17 HMR come with bullets that weigh 15.5 gr, 17 gr, and 20 gr, and come in designs such as plastic-tipped bullets, hollow points, soft points, and FMJs.
 The terminal ballistics of the lightweight expanding bullets limit the .17 HMR to small game animals and varmints. .17 HMR ammunition is less common and more expensive than the .22 caliber rimfire rounds, but this is changing as the popularity of .17 HMR rifles gathers momentum.

 A growing number of companies offer .17 HMR ammunition.
 CCI Ammunition loads all of the .17 HMR ammunition for the CCI, Federal Cartridge, Hornady, and Remington brands.
 However, the ammunition is loaded with different bullets to different specifications.
 Ammunition is also available from Winchester, PMC and Sellier & Bellot.

-Examples of bolt-action or lever-action rifles that are chambered for (or have variants chambered for) .17 HMR include Armscor M1700, Browning T-Bolt, CZ 452, Ruger Model 96, Savage 93, Steyr Zephyr II, Marlin 917 and Weihrauch 60J.
+Examples of bolt-action or lever-action rifles that are chambered for (or have variants chambered for) .17 HMR include Armscor M1700, Browning T-Bolt, CZ 452, Henry Golden Boy, Ruger Model 96, Sako Quad, Tikka T1X, Savage 93, Steyr Zephyr II, Marlin 917 and Weihrauch 60J.

 Citing safety concerns about the round's use in semi-automatic firearms, Remington issued a product safety warning and recall notice.